-The SCC-CBE Christine School in Siem Reap was opened in 2010 by a few monks with the goal to educate all children in the area near Angkor Wat that cannot afford extra classes and therefore would be left far behind in public school.
+The SCC-CBE Christine School in Siem Reap was opened in 2010 by a few monks with the goal to educate all children in the area near Angkor Wat who cannot afford extra classes and therefore would be left far behind in public school.

 When she started in our school her family did not had enough money to support her studies.
-Therefor SCC gave her and her family food, clothes and a bicycle that she rides every day until this day.
+Therefore SCC gave her and her family food, clothes and a bicycle that she rides every day until this day.
 She gained a lot of knowledge and learned to take care of the environment.
 Kim San was selected for our scholar ship program and still gets financial support.

 Kim San is really thankful for this school that changed her life.
-Without studying there she wouldn’t have graduated high school and would have dropped out and started to work in an early age.
+Without studying there she wouldn’t have graduated high school and would have dropped out and started to work at an early age.

 “I am so thankful, because they make the school for students in Cambodia and you know in Cambodia many people are poor and many students can’t study.
 This school is giving them knowledge and they can have a future.”